Home / About Flügger / Facts & History of Flügger

 The majority of Unicell’s products are sold to distributors, home improvement stores and other retailers.
 The company employs approximately 200 people and has an annual turnover of approximately DKK 145 million.

-Flügger launches new strategy and new values
+New strategy and values

 Read more less

-Flügger – New management
+New management

 Read more less